philchia/gol/README.md

 ### Async

-gol is a high performance async log kit for golang, as of async, gol has a high speed.
+gol is a high performance async log kit for golang, as of async, gol has a high speed

 ### Level